narteyr/cam-paint/README.md

 # CamPaint - Webcam-Based Drawing

 ## Overview
 CamPaint is a Java-based application that allows users to interact with their webcam feed to create dynamic digital paintings.
-Using color detection, it tracks a target color and allows users to "paint" by filling the largest detected region with a chosen color.
+Color detection tracks a target color and allows users to "paint" by filling the largest detected region with a chosen color.

 ## Features
 - Live webcam feed display